-General and administrative expenses increased \$7.0 million and \$23.7 million for the three months and nine months ended September 30, 2016, respectively, compared to the same periods in 2015.
+General and administrative expenses increased \$5.5 million for the three months ended March 31, 2017 compared to the same period in 2016.
 The increase in general and administrative expenses was primarily due to increases in commercial planning costs, professional services costs, stock-based compensation, and personnel costs resulting from an increase in the number of employees in support of our activities.

-We expect general and administrative expenses to increase to support our organizational growth, the costs of being a public company, and for our expected staged build out of our commercial organization over the next several years related to multiple late-stage product candidates.
+We expect general and administrative expenses to increase to support our organizational growth and for our expected staged build out of our commercial organization over the next several years related to multiple late-stage product candidates.